-8. Immigration Laws.
+- 8. Immigration Laws.
 For purposes of federal immigration laws, you will be required to provide to the Company documentary evidence of your identity and eligibility for employment in the United States.
-Such documentation must be provided within 3 business days of the effective date of your employment, or your employment relationship with the Company may be terminated.

-9. Employee Proprietary Information Agreement.
-As a condition of this offer of employment, you will be required to complete, sign, and return the Company's standard form of employee proprietary information agreement (the "EPIA"), a copy of which is attached hereto as Exhibit A.

-10. Severance Benefits.
-Should you accept the position offered by the Company, you will be eligible for severance benefits subject to the terms and conditions, including any conditions precedent, of the Severance Benefits Agreement.

-11. Resignation on Termination.
-By signing below, you understand and agree that, upon the termination of your employment, regardless of the reason for such termination, you shall immediately (and with contemporaneous effect) resign any directorships, offices or other positions that you may hold in the Company or any affiliate, unless otherwise agreed in writing by you and the Company.

-12. Background Check.
-You also understand that this offer of employment is contingent upon the successful completion of a background check, and you consent to such background check, and agree to timely complete the Company's standard forms required for such check upon request by the Company.
+Such documentation must be provided within 3 business days of the effective date of your employment, or your employment relationship with the Company may be terminated. - 9.
+Employee Proprietary Information Agreement.
+As a condition of this offer of employment, you will be required to complete, sign, and return the Company's standard form of employee proprietary information agreement (the "EPIA"), a copy of which is attached hereto as Exhibit A. - 10.
+Severance Benefits.
+Should you accept the position offered by the Company, you will be eligible for severance benefits subject to the terms and conditions, including any conditions precedent, of the Severance Benefits Agreement. - 11.
+Resignation on Termination.
+By signing below, you understand and agree that, upon the termination of your employment, regardless of the reason for such termination, you shall immediately (and with contemporaneous effect) resign any directorships, offices or other positions that you may hold in the Company or any affiliate, unless otherwise agreed in writing by you and the Company. - 12.
+Background Check.
+You also understand that this offer of employment is contingent upon the successful completion of a background check, and you consent to such background check, and agree to timely complete the Company's standard forms required for such check upon request by the Company. - 13.
+Indemnification.

-13. Indemnification.
 The Company will extend to you the coverage under its directors' and officers' insurance policy currently in effect.
-The Company will also enter into its standard form of Indemnification Agreement with you, providing for, among other things, indemnification in connection your discharging your fiduciary duties to the Company.
+The Company will also enter into its standard form of Indemnification Agreement with you, providing for, among other things, indemnification in connection your discharging your fiduciary duties to the Company. - 14.
+General.

-14. General.
 This offer letter, the EPIA, the Severance Benefits Agreement, and the Stock Agreements (if an option and/or restricted stock unit grant is approved by the Board) covering the grant described in paragraph 4, when signed by you, set forth the terms of your employment with the Company and supersede any and all prior representations and agreements, whether written or oral.
-In the event of a conflict between the terms and provisions of this offer letter and the EPIA, the Severance Benefits Agreement, and the Stock Agreements, the terms and provisions of the EPIA, the Severance Benefits Agreement, and the Stock Agreements, the terms and provisions of the EPIA, the Severance Benefits Agreement, and the Stock Agreements of a right under this offer letter must be in a writing signed by you and an officer of the Company.
+In the event of a conflict between the terms and provisions of this offer letter and the EPIA, the Severance Benefits Agreement, and the Stock Agreements will control.
+Any amendment of this offer letter or any waiver of a right under this offer letter must be in a writing signed by you and an officer of the Company.
 Texas law will govern this offer letter.